Guidelines for Accepted Articles

 Please make sure you have referred to The IEEE Communications Society Publications Department Style Guide before submitting your article.
 When your page proofs are sent to you, remember to check them carefully for any discrepancies that might have occurred in the original transfer process.
 This is especially true if symbols (mathematical, Greek, etc.) and unusual fonts were used in the article.

-Page proofs back to department: 3 weeks prior to issue date.
+Page Proofs Back to Publication Department: 3 weeks prior to issue date.

 Submission of Materials to Publications Staff